mmarcincin/HB-DRM-free-bulk-downloader/README.txt

 - if you use !md5-, LOG-all.txt and LOG-error.txt will contain only unsuccessful downloads

 preference global switches:
-- %normal (default, this will return to downloading at least 1 label)
+- %normal (default, return to downloading at least 1 label)
-- %strict (this will download only your preferred label)
+- %strict (download only your preferred label)

 - %pref (default, download first found preferred label in list and skip others)
 - %all (download all preferred labels)

 Switches #,%,!,~ support multiple parameters in one line:
-- %strict,pref (this would download only 1 specified label and skip others, even those without the pref label)
+- %strict,pref (download only 1 specified label and skip others, even those without the pref label)

 direct download switches:
 - *direct - downloads file itself